Baby Baby (Corona song): Chart performance

-"Baby Baby" was successful on the charts especially in Europe, North-America and Australia, peaking no. 1 in Italy for five weeks in April and May 1995, as well as becoming a top-10 hit in Australia (7), Denmark (4), Finland (6), Iceland (10), Ireland (8), Norway (7), Spain (2), Sweden (10) and the UK (5).
-In the latter nation, it peaked at no. 5 in its second week on the UK Singles Chart for two weeks on April 9, after having debuted as no. 7.
-On the UK Dance Chart, the song reached no. 4, while peaking at no. 1 on the UK on a Pop Tip Club Chart.
-On the Eurochart Hot 100, "Baby Baby" became a top-5 hit, peaking at no. 5 after four weeks on the chart, on April 22, while on the European Dance Radio Chart, it peaked at no. 1, becoming the most-played dance song on European radio that week.
+"Baby Baby" peaked at number one in Italy for five weeks in April and May 1995, as well as becoming a top-10 hit in Australia, Denmark, Finland, Iceland, Ireland, Norway, Spain, Sweden and the United Kingdom.
+In the UK, it peaked at number five during its second and third weeks on the UK Singles Chart, after having debuted at number seven.
+On the UK Dance Chart, the song reached number four, while peaking at number one on the UK Pop Tip Club Chart.
+On the Eurochart Hot 100, "Baby Baby" became a top-five hit, peaking at number five after four weeks on the chart, on 22 April, while on the European Dance Radio Chart, it peaked at number one, becoming the most-played dance song on European radio that week.

-In Europe, additionally, the single was a top-20 hit in Austria, France, Germany and Switzerland.
-Outside Europe, it reached no. 1 on the Canadian RPM Dance/Urban chart.
-In Australia, it peaked at no. 7 and stayed for 19 weeks inside the ARIA singles chart, with 6 weeks in the Australian top 10.
-In neighboring New Zealand, the single reached no. 22.
-In the US, "Baby Baby" peaked at no. 39 and 57 on the Cash Box Top 100 and Billboard Hot 100.
-On the Billboard Hot Dance Club Play chart, the song reached no. 5.
+In Europe, the single was also a top-20 hit in Austria, France, Germany and Switzerland.
+Outside Europe, it reached number one on the Canadian RPM Dance chart.
+In Israel, "Baby Baby" peaked at number four on 25 April 1995 and spent four weeks in the top 10.
+In Australia, it peaked at number seven and stayed for 19 weeks inside the ARIA singles chart, with six weeks in the top 10.
+In neighboring New Zealand, the single reached number 22.
+In the United States, "Baby Baby" peaked at numbers 39 and 57 on the Cash Box Top 100 and Billboard Hot 100 charts, respectively.
+On the Billboard Dance Club Play chart, the song reached number five.

 Music videos

-Two different music videos were made for "Baby Baby": a European version and an US one.
-One of them was directed by Mark Humphrey.
-The US version features frontwoman Olga de Souza attending a party in the disused Aldwych tube station in London.
-In the second video, an overweight man is watching TV and switching from one channel to another with a remote control.
+Two different music videos were produced for "Baby Baby": a European version and an US version.
+The latter version was directed by Mark Humphrey and produced by FilmMaster Clip, featuring Corona's frontwoman Olga de Souza attending a party in the disused Aldwych tube station in London.

+In the European video, which has a sepia tone, an overweight man is watching TV and switching from one channel to another with a remote control.
 Suddenly de Souza appears on the screen, and when the music starts, the man finds himself lying on a big bed with her.
 It has a headboard shaped as giant lips and she crawls on the bed, singing to him.
 Apparently frightened by this, he looks for an exit and tries to escape, but is surprised by two women behind a door.
 He is then placed in a chair, while the women are teasing and seducing him.
 In the end, the man is seen smiling, with lipstick kiss-marks all over his head.
 A re-edited version of this video omits all footage of the man.

 Legacy

-On Attitudes list of "The Top 10 Dance Tunes of the '90s" in 2016, "Baby Baby" was ranked no. 6.
+On Attitudes list of "The Top 10 Dance Tunes of the '90s" in 2016, "Baby Baby" was ranked number six.